craftlab logo

 Cannabis-infused beverages generally contain both CBD, which is legal in many U.S. states, and THC, the psychoactive component of marijuana, which remains illegal in some states and under federal law.

 Cannabis-infused beverages are available in a range of varieties that mimic existing alcoholic beverage options.
-There’s wine, seltzer, beer, spirits, and pre-mixed cocktails — all without any alcohol content and containing different quantities of THC and/or CBD.
-There are even powdered drink mixes similar to those of a sport drink mix that you can mix into your water at home.
+There’s wine, seltzer, cider, beer, spirits, and pre-mixed cocktails — all without any alcohol content and containing different quantities of THC and/or CBD.
+There are even powdered drink mixes similar to those sports drink mixes that you can mix into your water at home.
 These drinks include brands like:

 Cannabis is absorbed faster when consumed in liquid than when it’s consumed in food (edibles).
 Faster absorbance means the effects fade faster, making it more suitable for consumption in settings where consumers might normally choose an alcoholic beverage, like at bars or parties.